informalsystems/tla-apalache-workshop/README.md

 # Thinking about protocols with TLA+ and Apalache

-In this workshop, we are introducing TLA+ and the model checker [Apalache](https://apalache.informal.systems).
-No prior knowledge of TLA+ is required.
+We are introducing TLA+ and the model checker [Apalache](https://apalache.informal.systems).
+Prior knowledge of TLA+ is not required.

 ## 1. Step-by-step instructions